saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Custom annotations in kotlin

 ### Asynchronous programming
-Kotlin does not bind user to any particular approach of asynchronous programming.
+- Kotlin does not bind user to any particular approach of asynchronous programming.

-K uses coroutines for asynchronous programming.
+- Kotlin uses coroutines for asynchronous programming.
-Suspendible computation.
+- Suspendible computation.

 ### Async await in kotlin
 These are std library functions and not keywords.

 ### Yields in kotlin
-yield is a function and not keyword.
+- yield is a function and not keyword.

 ### Coroutines and reactive extensions in kotlin

-Types are non null by default in kotlin var name: String = null #non billable string.
+- Types are non null by default in kotlin
+- var name: String = null #non billable string.
-14:54 : does null has a type.
+- 14:54 : does null has a type.
 Are there different type of nulls.
-Pair(1,"a") == 1 to "a".
+- Pair(1,"a") == 1 to "a".

+### Collections
-Collections: array, list, map
+- array, list, map
-Collections are immutable by default. vararg parameter
+- Collections are immutable by default.

+### vararg parameter

+### Spread operator
-Spread operator: * ,.
-Converts list to sequence of individual items.
+- `*`:  Converts list to sequence of individual items.

-Class declaration options
+### Class declaration options
-class name #shortest form
+- class name #shortest form

-Init block in class declaration run when instance is created.
+- **Init block** in class declaration run when instance is created.
 Class can have multiple init blocks.
-Properties in a class can be accessed directly instead of getter and setter (unlike java) All init blocks run before secondary constructor.
+- Properties in a class can be accessed directly instead of getter and setter (unlike java)
+- All **init blocks** run before **secondary constructor**.
-Getters and setters are automatically defined for properties in kotlin.
+- **Getters and setters** are **automatically defined** for properties in kotlin.

-You can override default getter and setter in kotlin.
+- You can override default getter and setter in kotlin.
-In kotlin visibility is public by default.
+- In kotlin visibility is public by default.

 ### Visibility modifiers
-- Internal: class is public within a module.
+- **Internal**: class is public within a module.
-- Private: available only in the file where it is defined.
+- **Private**: available only in the file where it is defined.
-- Protected: accessible from within the class or its children.
+- **Protected**: accessible from within the class or its children.
 - Interfaces can define methods and properties.
 - Property initializer is not allowed in interface.
 - You can override the interface properties.
 - Check for types

-xyz [!]is ABC
+- xyz [!]is ABC
-Typecast xyz as abc
+- Typecast xyz as abc
-Smart casting in kotlin
-done by compiler.
+- Smart casting in kotlin, done by compiler.
-Classes in kotlin are final(closed) by default.you need to "open" it to inherit from it.
+- Classes in kotlin are final(closed) by default.you need to "open" it to inherit from it.
 Same holds true for properties.
-Anonymous Inner class using "object expression".
+- Anonymous Inner class using "object expression".
 It is used in android development to implement click listener.
 object: parentClass { }
-Companion objects:these are scoped to instance of other class.
+- Companion objects:these are scoped to instance of other class.
-A factory can have private primary constructor(See below).
-It restricts the user from invoking primary constructor. class myClass private constructor (Val prop1: String).
+- A factory can have private primary constructor(See below).
+It restricts the user from invoking primary constructor.
+- class myClass private constructor (Val prop1: String).
-Kotlin enforced immutability by forcing you to explicitly declare classes, properties, and methods to be open for extension/override.
+- Kotlin enforced immutability by forcing you to explicitly declare classes, properties, and methods to be open for extension/override.
-Static class declared using object don't have constructors.
+- Static class declared using object don't have constructors.
-Enum classes
+- Enum classes

-Sealed classes
+### Sealed classes
-== Vs ===
-list.filterNotNull()
-String.orEmpty()
+- list.filterNotNull() vs. String.orEmpty()

-DSL : Domain secific language.
+**DSL** : Domain specific language.

-### Java Bean:
+### Java Bean
-JavaBeans are classes that encapsulate many objects into a single object (the bean).
+- JavaBeans are classes that encapsulate many objects into a single object (the bean).
-It is a java class that should follow following conventions:
+- It is a java class that should follow following conventions:
 - Must implement Serializable.
 - It should have a public no-arg constructor.
 - All properties in java bean must be private with public getters and setter methods.